baltimoreheritage/vacant-buildings-101/_guides/self-help-nuisance-abatement.md

   - The references for 311 reports or code violations;
   - An explanation of what the community wants the property owner to do, with a timeline of when you want it done; and
   - A statement that the community will abate the nuisance themselves if the owner does not do so within a certain time frame.
-5. Send the letter by certified mail to obtain proof of delivery.
-If the letter is returned, keep it unopened as proof of your attempt to provide notice.
+5. Send the letter by certified mail to ensure proof of delivery.
+If the post office returns the letter as undeliverable, keep it unopened as proof of your attempt to provide notice.

-If these steps are followed and the property owner does not abate the nuisance after receiving proper legal notice, the community has the legal right to enter the property and abate the nuisance.
+6. If the property owner does not abate the nuisance after receiving proper legal notice, the community now has the legal right to enter the property and abate the nuisance themselves.

 **Remember:** Self-help nuisance abatement does *not* give the community permanent legal access to the property.
 The owner of the property could come back at any time and rightfully demand use of the property.
 You can choose to make improvements to the property described in your notice to the property owner, such as creating garden beds or adding a fence or benches, but you should understand that the owner could remove them at any time without providing notice or compensation.
 {: .notice--info}